Jane Fonda: 1980–1991: Established star, Workout series, and film hiatus

 For many years Fonda took ballet class to keep fit, but after fracturing her foot while filming The China Syndrome, she was no longer able to participate.
 To compensate, she began participating in aerobics and strengthening exercises under the direction of Leni Cazden.
 The Leni Workout became the Jane Fonda Workout, which began a second career for her, continuing for many years.
 This was considered one of the influences that started the fitness craze among baby boomers, then approaching middle age.
 In 1982, Fonda released her first exercise video, titled Jane Fonda's Workout, inspired by her best-selling book, Jane Fonda's Workout Book.
 Jane Fonda's Workout became the highest selling home video of the next few years, selling over a million copies.
 The video's release led many people to buy the then-new VCR in order to watch and perform the workout at home.
 The exercise videos were directed by Sidney Galanty, who produced the first video and 11 more after that.
 She would subsequently release 23 workout videos with the series selling a total of 17 million copies combined, more than any other exercise series.
 She released five workout books and thirteen audio programs, through 1995.
 After a fifteen-year hiatus, she released two new fitness videos on DVD in 2010, aiming at an older audience.

-On May 3, 1983, she had entered into a non-exclusive agreement with movie production distributor Columbia Pictures, whereas she would star in and/or produce projects under her own banner Jayne Development Corporation, and she would develop offices at The Burbank Studios, and the company immediately started after her previous office she co-founded with Bruce Gilbert, IPC Films shuttered down.
-On June 25, 1985, she renamed her production company, Fonda Films, because the original name felt that it would sound like a real estate company.
+On May 3, 1983, she entered into a non-exclusive agreement with movie production distributor Columbia Pictures, whereas she would star in or produce projects under her own banner Jayne Development Corporation, and she would develop offices at The Burbank Studios, and the company immediately started after her previous office she co-founded with Bruce Gilbert, IPC Films shuttered down.
+On June 25, 1985, she renamed her production company, Fonda Films, because she felt the original name would sound like a real estate company.

-1990s

 In 1990, she starred in the romantic drama Stanley & Iris (1990) with Robert De Niro, which was her last film for 15 years.
 The film did not fare well at the box office.
 Despite receiving mixed to negative reviews, Fonda's performance as the widowed Iris was praised by Vincent Canby, who stated, "Fonda's increasingly rich resources as an actress are evident in abundance here.
 They even overcome one's awareness that just beneath Iris's frumpy clothes, there is a firm, perfectly molded body that has become a multi-million-dollar industry."

-In 1991, after three decades in film, Fonda announced her retirement from the film industry.
+In 1991, after three decades in film, Fonda retired from the film industry.